Image

 Mia is an X3 coach who assists young people and mentors through their journeys together.
 Before joining Future Focused Education, Mia worked with young people in the International District, focusing on Art Education and emotional wellness, along with helping with the preservation of Quechua in New York.

-Mia enjoys doing freelance art curation, traveling to help up and coming artists showcase their art in an authentic way.
+Mia enjoys doing freelance art curation, traveling to help up-and-coming artists showcase their art in an authentic way.

 Thomas Chynoweth